aiidateam/aiida-tutorials/docs/pages/2020_Intro_Week/sections/basics.rst

 .. note::

     The ``verdi shell`` and Jupyter
     notebook are completely equivalent.
-Use either according to your personal preference.
+Use the one you prefer.

 You will still sometimes need to type command-line instructions in ``bash`` in the first terminal you opened.
 To differentiate these from the commands to be